Tanukiii/IMDB-Deep-Learning-Models-and-Bert/README.md

   ## Notes
   Suddenly Deep Neurak Network model with USEM doesn't work because I can't use USE.Now, I'm finding the reason.

-  After fixing the part, I'll rewrite the part.
+  After fixing, I'll rewrite the part as soon as possible .